-The MC2.1 is a free standing, desktop unit, with controls and headphone jacks on the front panel and all other inputs and outputs on the rear.
-Multiple units can be stacked whilst sitting on the desk, however, the MC2.1 can be screwed to the desk or into a standard 19" rack (using the optional bracket, purchased separately).
+The MC3.1 is a free standing, desktop unit, with controls and headphone jacks on the front panel and all other inputs and outputs on the rear.

+Screwing the MC3.1 to a desk.

-Note that whether fixing to a desk or to a rack the speaker trims on the base of the unit will not be accessible and so the calibration procedure should be carried out before fastening the MC2.1 in place (see 'Monitor Calibration').
+Rather than having the MC3.1 free standing it can be fastened down to a desk by utilising the holes that hold the rubber feet to the underside.
+Note that when fixing to a desk the speaker trims on the base of the unit will not be accessible and so the calibration procedure should be carried out before fastening the MC3.1 in place (see 'Monitor Calibration').